Singapore’s inaugural Cybersecurity Awards

 Mr Emil Tan; Mr Eric Goh and Mr Edward Lim – EMC Computer Systems/ Credit: Association of Information Security Professionals

-Minister for Communications and Information and Minister-in-charge of Cyber Security, Dr Yaacob Ibrahim, presented Singapore’s inaugural Cybersecurity Awards yesterday night.
+Minister for Communications and Information and Minister-in-charge of Cyber Security, Dr Yaacob Ibrahim, presented Singapore’s inaugural Cybersecurity Awards on 25 February.
 Six individuals and organisations were recognised for their outstanding achievements and contributions to Singapore’s cybersecurity ecosystem.

 The Cybersecurity Awards were launched last year at the Singapore International Cyber Week.
 The awards are organised by the Association of Information Security Professionals (AISP), and supported by Cybersecurity Agency (CSA) and six other professional and industry associations- Singapore Computer Society (SCS), Singapore Infocommm Technology Federation (SiTF), the International Information System Security Certification Consortium, Information Systems Audit and Control Association (ISACA), Cloud Security Alliance, Law Society and the IT Service Management Forum.